Hi, I'm Kate (she/her)

 I believe that it is important to prioritise the voices and knowledge of those often excluded from research, mainstream trainings, and academia.
 I like to get a dose of learning each day, particularly the wisdom of lived experience which supports me to develop my thinking and practice in line with anti-colonial/anti-oppressive principles.

-My Identities and My Work
+My Identities and Work

 “Nobody’s free until everybody’s free.”